deaflurryth/deaflurryth/README.md

 ---
 ### :anger: About Me :
 I am a Front-end developer from Russia.
+Most of all I love making websites using beautiful figma layouts.
+Seriously, this has probably become my second hobby after fishing.
+Fishing is also crazy, I was ready to participate in any startup related to this.
+For example, I really liked the idea of ​​a map with fishing spots…

 ---
-### :hammer_and_wrench: Languages and Tools :
+### :hammer_and_wrench: Tech Stack :
 <div>
   <img src="https://github.com/devicons/devicon/blob/master/icons/python/python-original.svg" title="python" **alt="python" width="40" height="40"/>&nbsp;
   <img src="https://github.com/devicons/devicon/blob/master/icons/django/django-plain.svg" title="django" **alt="django" width="40" height="40"/>&nbsp;